ninofiliu/edu/www/resources/Forensics.notes.md

 Blocks with high entropy are likely unique.
 The existence of such a block (hash-identified) on a disk is likely to reveal the presence of the file the unique block comes from.

 Note that carving can also extract useless informations: for example there exists 20K email addresses on a *clean* fedora distribution.
 Tools like `bulk_extractor` support list of known features to filter out.

+## OS and application forensics

+### OS-independent

+#### Files

+File type determine the structure of the data but it is stored nowhere: windows encode it in the extension, but it can be changed; Linux considers everything as a text file but infos can be stored in the header or footer, but it can be fooled too.
+The only thing left is to look at the content - still a forensics research topic.

+Some format don't care if data is appened at the end of their file: that's the case of jpg, zip, elf and mp3.
+The first file can be used normally and a file can be invisibly appened.

+#### Metadata

+Often more important that the data itself.

+`extract` is a general tool for getting metadata but ad-hoc specific tools perform better: `exiv2` for images, `pdfinfo` for pdf...

+Time analysis is useful to understand what event happened.
+Super-timelines are object that contain even more infos than the filesystem can provide.
+They have to go through data reduction and anomalies detection processes.

+#### Web browsers

+Chromes uses sqlite3 databases to store most infos (TL;DR sqlite3 allows for databases in a single file).
+Deleted rows remain in the file untill they are overwritten...
+Cookies also might store further infos that can't be found on disk.

+Chrome is the most used browser (50% and growing, Firefox and Safari are both below 15%).

+### Linux

+Most logs are in plaintext so it's cool.

+Often installed on ext4 filesystem, so it may be hard to recover deleted files.

+/etc contains the configuration files of applications (plain text).
+Some are predictable:

+* computer name: `/etc/hostname`
+* release: `/etc/*-release`
+* account infos: `/etc/passwd`
+* passwords and hashes: `/etc/shadow`

+`~/.ssh/config` and `~/.ssh/known_hosts` contain ssh infos like the list of hashes of hosts the user connected to.
+Shell history in `~/.bash_history` (caution: can be freely edited).

+There's a lot of infos in the logs, which have only a definite structure for the time, hostname and process.

+### Windows

+Windows **registry** is a hierarchical DB that contains infos about users, settings, apps, devices, and events.
+Organised in **hives**, that are themselves organised in **cells**.
+Fred is a registry hive viewer.
+Rip is a perl program that can also perform the fetch of useful infos like:

+* Malwares heavily rely on automatic launch upon boot.
+The **autostart locations** can help identify them.
+* Footprints of external device connections.
+* In the NTUSER hive, all the applications used by a user are logged with a counter.
+ROT13 encryption!

+LNK exists for opened files and help do stuff like build the "recently opened" view.
+Shellbags are used to store the user's preferences to display directories, created upon directory navigation.

+Binary log of events, more or less the same system as in windows.